gianlucag/TinyPHP/README.md

 # What is TinyPHP?

-TinyPHP is a fast, simple, extensible collection of PHP scripts to quickly and easily build RESTful api and web applications.
+TinyPHP is a fast, simple, extensible collection of PHP scripts to quickly and easily build RESTful APIs and web applications.

 It provides the following functionalities: